Yomguithereal/baobab-react/README.md

 ```

 ### Decorators
+Note that decorators expose the cursor and facet data on the **props** object.

 **Warning**: decorators are a work-in-progress [proposition](https://github.com/wycats/javascript-decorators) for ES7 (they are pretty well handed by [babel](https://babeljs.io/) still).
 You have been warned!